 1. Financial State of the Union.
-The president could be required to present a financial State of the Union statement each year that would include an assessment of the very long-run fiscal outlook and an analysis of why it changed from year to year.20
+The president could be required to present a financial State of the Union statement each year that would include an assessment

 ^{18.} Veronique de Rugy and Jason J. Fichtner, "Growth in Entitlements Means Less Money to Budget," Mercatus Center at George Mason University, January 14, 2013.